 To receive financial aid you must meet all eligibility criteria as defined by federal, state and institutional rules.
-The Free Application for Federal Student Aid (FAFSA) is the basic application for financial aid.
-The application is available on-line at www.fafsa.ed.gov beginning October 1.
-The annual deadline for priority consideration is January 15 and applies to all guarters of the upcoming academic year.
-This date refers to the receipt date of the FAFSA whether mailed or electronically transmitted.
-It does not refer to the date the student mails or transmits the FAFSA.
-The Financial Aid office recommends that students complete the FAFSA by January 1st to ensure delivery to the federal processor by the priority deadline.
-You must list the University of Washington (federal code #003798, same for all three campuses) as one of the colleges to receive the results of your FAFSA.
-If your FAFSA is received after January 15th then you will be considered a late applicant and are only considered for limited types of aid.
+The Free Application for Federal Student Aid (FAFSA) or the Washington Application for State

+Financial Aid (WASFA) are the basic applications for financial aid.
+The applications are available on-line at www.fafsa.ed.gov or readysetgrad.wa.gov/wasfa beginning October 1.
+The annual deadline for priority consideration is January 15 and applies to all quarters of the upcoming academic year.
+This date refers to the receipt date of the FAFSA or WASFA whether mailed or electronically transmitted.
+It does not refer to the date the student mails or transmits the FAFSA or WASFA.
+The Financial Aid Office recommends that students complete the FAFSA or WASFA by January 1st to ensure delivery to the federal processor by the priority deadline.
+You must list the University of Washington (federal code #003798, same for all three campuses) as one of the colleges to receive the results of your FAFSA/WASFA.
+If your FAFSA/WASFA is received after January 15th then you will be considered a late applicant and are only considered for limited types of aid.
 Students must reapply every academic year.

-Students who apply for financial aid should stay in touch with the financial aid counselor, and should notify the Financial Aid office of any changes which may impact their award.
+Students who apply for financial aid should stay in touch with the financial aid counselor, and should notify the Financial Aid Office of any changes which may impact their award.
 The Financial Aid Office at University of Washington Bothell can be reached by phone: 425.352.5240 or e-mail uwbfaid@uw.edu.